-Filamentous bacteriophagescomprise a family of bacteria-infecting viruses that share a similar virion structure and life cycle.
-The virion is composed of a circular ssDNA wrapped by thousands of similar copies of a major coat protein and several different minor coat proteins in both ends.
-In our group we prepare, purify and use magic-angle spinning NMR techniques to characterize the structure of various phages in atomic-detailed resolution.
+Bacteriophages comprise a family of bacteria-infecting viruses that share a similar virion structure and life cycle.
+Have a look here at the fantastic history of phage research!
+In filamentous bacteriophages, the virion is composed of a circular ssDNA wrapped by thousands of similar copies of a major coat protein and several different minor coat proteins in both ends.
+In our group we prepare, purify and use magic-angle spinning NMR techniques to characterize the structure and dynamics of various phages in atomic-detailed resolution.
 Recently we managed to solve the quaternary capsid structure of the M13 virus (pdb: 2MJZ) using MAS NMR data as input to the ROSETTA fold-and-dock protocol.

 Lithium spectroscopy and bipolar disorder: